kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 collaboration from concerns about HTTP version and active connections.

 Resources have an initial priority that begins with a neutral value.
-Requests and responses permit collaborative changes to the resources initial priority information.
+Requests and responses permit collaborative changes to the resource's initial priority information.
 A client attaches suggested priority information to the request, omission activates a default priority.
-A server can (if supported) attach priority information to the response, omission might be an acceptance of the client offer or or implicit ignore.
-Once a request or response is in flight, an endpoint cannot modify the initial priority, further changes are classed as reprioritization that requires a non-request or non-response carriage mechanism (e.g. a frame).
+A server can (if supported) attach priority information to the response, omission might be an acceptance of the client offer or an implicit ignore.
+Once a request or response is in flight, an endpoint cannot modify the initial priority, any further change is classed as a reprioritization that requires a non-request or non-response carriage mechanism (e.g. a frame).